Lobster Eggs Benedict is the most decadent treat on the brunch menu. For special occasions, nothing will come close to this luxurious breakfast.

-I was so inspired by Neil’s lobster tacos that I couldn’t wait to come up with my own lobster superstar dish.
+I couldn’t wait to come up with my own lobster superstar dish.
 As regular readers will know, I have a real soft spot for all things brunch, and played around with how to incorporate lobsters into my weekend breakfast.
-Lobster eggs Benedict is the perfect dish to knock up over the Christmas period, and will make any lazy morning extra special.
+This lobster eggs benedict recipe is the perfect dish to knock up over the Christmas period.
+Hang on a minute!
+Who wants to wait for Christmas?!
+This lobster eggs benedict will make any lazy morning extra special. :)

-- 2 uncooked lobster tails, defrosted if frozen
+- 2 lobster tails uncooked and defrosted if frozen

 Create a bain marie by placing a mixing bowl over a large saucepan half filled with water.
 Bring to a simmer then take the heat down as far as you can whilst still having a gentle simmer.

 Pop the egg yolks into the mixing bowl and whisk them.

 Add the vinegar, still whisking, then the liquified butter.
 Add it slowly, in a thin drizzle, and keep whisking.
 When it has come together into a thick, unctuous sauce, add the lemon juice and whisk that through.